 DISCOVER JOHN TAVERNER

-Join us for a study afternoon on Christ Church’s first Organist-Composer, John Taverner, on Saturday 22 November (2pm to 6pm) in Christ Church Upper Library and Research Centre.
+A study afternoon on Cardinal College's first Organist-Composer, John Taverner, took place in Christ Church Upper Library and Research Centre on Saturday 22 November.

 21 Oct 2025